Crintion/Dream-Catcher-App/README.md

 # Mood Catcher
-This app is a Capstone project that tracks your mood over time while letting you log a daily mood journal to gain perspective on your overall mood patterns!
+This app is a Capstone project that tracks your mood over time, while letting you log a daily mood journal to gain perspective on your overall mood patterns!
 The process should be fun and creative.
-Don't let the time throw you off, with mood-catcher you can start in the beginning, middle, or end of the year.
+Don't let the time throw you off, with mood-catcher you can start in the beginning, middle, or end of the year!

 The site should be used as a tool to record your mood at regular intervals.
-This tool is to help you look for patterns in how your mood vary over time and connect those moods to events that occurred during your day.
-The journal entry should be a way to discuss about your feelings more clearly, avoid or resolve conflicts better, and move past difficult feelings more easily.
+This tool was designed to help you look for patterns in how your mood varies over time and connect those moods to events that occurred during your day.
+The journal entry is a way to talk about about your feelings more clearly, avoid or resolve conflicts better, and move past difficult feelings more easily.

 ![Screen Shot 2021-08-18 at 2 25 06 PM](https://user-images.githubusercontent.com/64983017/129974480-a36db052-1957-4a38-82ac-d4e05fee1f45.png)